Halloween Email Marketing: 10 Steps To Build Your Strategy

 Use Twitter Cards!
 They are designed to let your followers sign up without leaving the social platform.
 Using a Halloween form is a fantastic opportunity to power cross-channel marketing with urgency, scarcity, and relevancy.
 Asking your Twitter followers to join your email list leverages the trust you’ve built on social media to establish a deeper level of engagement.

 The platform has a ‘subscribe’ button, allowing a one-click email subscription from your profile page.
 (Use Facebook Custom Audiences to target your subscribers.)

 Moreover, consider adding social buttons and sharing links to your emails to encourage your subscribers to share your content across social channels too.
 Here’s a simple Halloween email marketing example by Meowingtons:

-Alternatively, try embedding video in your emails or embedding social feeds in landing pages and emails.
+Alternatively, try embedding video in your emails or social feeds in landing pages and emails.

-Lastly, keep in mind that even though social is hard to track attribution and return compared with email ROI, it is getting better and more effective as numbers become more available.
+Lastly, remember that even though social is hard to track attribution and return compared with email ROI, it is getting better and more effective as numbers become more available.